Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Dedicated, loving, gentle

-The Peekapoo often takes on the extremely loving, cuddly temperament of its Pekingese parent.
+The Peekapoo often takes on the loving, cuddly temperament of the Pekingese parent.
 They make great lap dogs and are happy to participate in whatever the family is doing.
-They are often good with children, although they are very small and delicate, so it’s important to teach children to handle these dogs with care.
-They have high grooming needs due to both parent breeds, and they may be difficult to train due to the challenges associated with training some toy breeds of dogs, like the Pekingese and Toy Poodle.
+They are good with children, although very small and delicate, so teaching children to handle them with care is essential.

 16. Pomapoo (Pomeranian x Poodle)